justeattakeaway/pie/apps/pie-docs/src/foundations/iconography/overview.md

 ## Sizing

-When using icons there will be instances where the default sizes assigned to our Icon sets aren’t enough.
+When using icons there will be instances where the default sizes assigned to our icon sets aren’t enough.
 In these instances you can use the following sizes:

 ### Sizes for the Small icon set

-Our Small icon set can be used at the following sizes:
+Our small icon set can be used at the following sizes:

 {% list {
     type: listTypes.pill,